dans-er/fits-api/README.md

 the jars found recursively at a given location to your local .m2 repository.

+We tossed out dependencies on some libraries and replaced these with libraries of a newer version.
+Tossed out libraries are in the `libs-removed` directory.

 ## Building the project
 After cloning this project to local disk, follow these steps: